lidongzh/TorchFWI/README.md

 ```
 The initial model and the inverted model after 80 iterations are shown below.
 <img src="Mar_models/Inversion.jpg" style="zoom:67%;" />
 This package uses just-in-time (JIT) compilation for the FWI code.
 It only compiles the first time you run the code, and no explicit ''make'' is required.
-A NVIDIA cuda compiler is needed.
+An NVIDIA cuda compiler is needed.

 If you find this package helpful in your research, please kindly cite
 1. **Dongzhuo Li**, **Kailai Xu**, Jerry M. Harris, and Eric Darve. [*Time-lapse Full-waveform Inversion for Subsurface Flow Problems with Intelligent Automatic Diﬀerentiation*](https://arxiv.org/abs/1912.07552).